 In addition, the department offers an emphasis in Speech and Language Technologies.
 Students in this emphasis complete a range of courses that cover the structural analysis of language, quantitative and statistical methods for detecting sequential and hierarchical patterns, and computational approaches for parsing and synthesizing speech and language.
 The Speech and Language Technologies emphasis is ideal for students planning to pursue careers in many aspects of tech-oriented industries, such as software development, search algorithms and analytics, voice recognition, language-based user interfaces, and speech synthesis.

-The department also offers four minors: General Linguistics, Sociocultural Linguistics, Teaching English to Speakers of Other Languages, and Speech and Language Technologies.
+The department also offers five minors: General Linguistics, Sociocultural Linguistics, Teaching English to Speakers of Other Languages, Speech and Language Technologies, and Speech-Language Sciences and Disorders.
 Minors allow students to add depth in linguistics to another degree, in preparation for graduate school in linguistics or a related field or for a career requiring linguistic knowledge and/or analytic ability.

-Students majoring in linguistics are encouraged to minor in related areas to which the Department of Linguistics contributes, such as the American Indian and Indigenous Studies minor, the Feminist Studies minor, the Lesbian, Gay, Bisexual, Transgender, and Queer (LGBTQ) Studies minor, the Speech and Hearing Sciences minor, or a minor in a modern or classical language.
+Students majoring in linguistics are encouraged to minor in related areas to which the Department of Linguistics contributes, such as the American Indian and Indigenous Studies minor, the Feminist Studies minor, the Lesbian, Gay, Bisexual, Transgender, and Queer (LGBTQ) Studies minor, or a minor in a modern or classical language.
 For more information about minor requirements, visit the Office of the Registrar.